schrebra/Windows.10.DNS.Block.List/README.md

 ## IP Based Blocking

 ### Microsoft Public IP space
-Microsoft is known to not resolve all DNS names when communicating with Windows.
-If you have a router firewall you can also block Windows Public Connection Endpoints.
+Microsoft is known to not resolve all DNS names when communicating with Windows If you have a router firewall you can also block Windows Public Connection Endpoin

 - https://www.microsoft.com/en-us/download/details.aspx?id=53602

+## Powershell Firewall Blocking
+> - **Enable.Firewall.MSFT.Block.ps1** to block all Microsoft Public IP Space
+> - **Remove.Firewall.MSFT.Block.ps1** to remove the rules